APB97/APB97/README.md

 ### About me

-My name is Adrian Bieliński, I come from Poland, and my journey with programming started in 2010 with C++.
+My name is Adrian Bieliński, I am a sofware developer who lives in Poland, I started with C++ programming language and soon after I picked another programming language: C#.
+It was many years ago (around year 2011), now I am able to create both desktop and web applications with C# and .NET.
+I am passionate about programming, solving problems and learning.

-In the beginning I didn't do much to expand my knowledge beyond the standards that were taught but a lot of things changed since then - I feel that the programming language I know the best is C# and I'm exploring different fields which interest me.
+I feel that the programming language I know the best is C# and I'm exploring different fields which interest me.

-After some time spent with C++, I picked up another programming language - C# that is.

-At that time I had to learn everything on my own - and this wasn't easy - but I was determined because I've hit a roadblock when trying to make Graphical User Interface with C++.

-Having grasped the basics, I was suprised how easy it was to create a GUI - and since then I shifted most of my focus towards learning more about the language and possibilities it provided me with.

-### Technologies I know the best
+### Skills

+I usually build desktop and web applications, with use of C#, XAML, SQL, ASP.Net, HTML.

+Here are my key technical skills:

+- Software development with C#
-- C#
+  - I use language features up to C# 9.0
-- .NET Framework 4.x
+  - I use .NET 6.0
+  - I'm currently learning about new features in C# 10 and .NET 6.0
+- Patterns
-- .NET Core 3.1
+  - MVC for ASP.Net and ASP.Net Core apps
-- .NET 5
+  - MVVM for UWP and WPF apps
-- Windows Forms
+- Object-Relational Mapping
-- Universal Windows Platform
+  - Entity Framework, EF Core
-- Unity
+- Web Development

-### Technologies I've spent much time with

-- ASP.NET MVC
+  - ASP.Net MVC, ASP.Net Core MVC
-- Python
-- C++
-- Unreal Engine 4
+  - HTML

-### Apart from these I've used

-- Docker
+  - CSS
-- SQL
+  - client-side JavaScript

 <!--
-**APB97/APB97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->